-In addition to the above, the seats themselves play an important role in the final fulfillment.
+In addition to the above, positioning within the seats themselves play an important role in the final fulfillment.
 The seats you choose must meet your individual needs for comfort and style, yet they must not obstruct or distract viewing or listening.
-A few guidelines are listed below
+A few guidelines are listed here.

-• Seats that extend over the shoulders can interfere with frequency response of both the front and surround speakers.
-They can reflect sound from the front and block the sound from the rear.
+- Seats that extend over the shoulders will interfere with the frequency response of both the front and surround speakers.
+They will reflect sound from the front, and block the sound from the rear.
 The sacrifice for good audio fidelity may be that you do not have a support rest for your head.

 - Consider the fabric from three points of view; comfort, color (black is best as it doesn’t illuminate from screen light output, causing a visual distraction), and acoustics (for example; some leather seats make noise when you move around in them.
 Leather will absorb less mid and high frequencies than cloth, which may or may not be desirable depending on the other material noise reduction coefficients that make up the room).

 - Try out the chair yourself.
 Make sure it is comfortable, functional and quiet.
 See if you can try it out at home – you want to know if it’s comfortable enough for a long movie, yet not so comfortable that it puts you to sleep.